Frequently Asked Questions (FAQs)

 Transport Vessels

-Yes, A minimum of two vessels operate in the field, and while one is transiting to port, the other is servicing the robots.
+Yes, a minimum of two vessels operate in the field, and while one is transiting to port, the other is servicing the robots.
 This inherently provides a level of redundancy if critical systems for one of the vessels take one ship out of operation.
-Additionally, parallel operations on each vessel are planned, with six launch and recovery systems on board each vessel and parallel materials handling equipment on each vessel, eliminating single points of failure.
+Additionally, parallel operations on each vessel are planned, with 36 launch and recovery systems on board each vessel and parallel materials handling equipment on each vessel, eliminating single points of failure.

 We hope so, and our architecture and commercial model for the vessels enable us to use the best available technology.
 People are working on batteries, Hydrogen, and Ammonia energy systems for ships.
 Others are working to capture the carbon from the engines.
 We will adopt the best technology that is available.